 Educational psychology graduate programs focus on the science behind how people learn.
 They typically cover educational psychology theory and research methodology, as well as how that research may be applied in an educational setting on an individual or institutional level.
 Educational psychology programs could prepare you to help individual students succeed, or to develop and improve educational programs at the school or district level.
 They may also prepare you to conduct research in the educational psychology field.

-Overview: Educational Psychology Graduate Programs
+What are Educational Psychology Graduate Programs?

-How do you identify which educational psychology degree may be right for you?
+Educational psychology programs may be available at the masters, doctorate or certificate level, and award a variety of degree types.
+M.Ed, MA , MS, Ed.S and PhD degrees in educational psychology are just a few examples.
+How do you identify which educational psychology program may be right for you?
 Here are a few things to keep in mind that may help you choose a program that supports your personal, academic, and career goals.

 Another important consideration may be the types of opportunities a program offers to support these goals.
 Does the program offer you opportunities to get involved in research?
 If you want practical experience, is there an internship or practicum element that will allow you to apply your classroom knowledge in a real-world setting?